 Any point to discuss?
 Please let me know in the comment.

-There are some related code you can try running them.
+There are some related codes you can try running them.